m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-18-Disable_Tamper_Protection_Bypass.md

 [Sektor7](https://institute.sektor7.net/rto-maldev-intermediate) showcased that by changing the "Altitude number" of the Sysmon Kernel Minidriver to that of an already existing minidriver it is possible to break Sysmons functionality and disrupt the Sysmon Minidriver from processing events.
 It is possible to take inspiration from this technique to disrupt Defender's WdFilter minidriver and its kernel processing events.

-Since it isn't possible to unload the WdFilter kernel minidriver using elevated privileges such as SYSTEM / TrustedInstaller (using a command like: `fltmc unload WdFilter`), one method that did work is to use such privileges to crash the WdFilter service by removing or altering an important registry subkey like the "Altitude number" of the WdFilter Kernel Minidriver.
+Since it isn't possible to unload the WdFilter kernel minidriver using elevated privileges such as SYSTEM / TrustedInstaller with a standard command like: `fltmc unload WdFilter`, one method that did work is to use such privileges to crash the WdFilter service by removing or altering an important registry subkey like the "Altitude number" of the WdFilter Kernel Minidriver.

 From above, it is noted that the WdFilter kernel minidriver has an altitude number of: `328010`